When companies feel stressed

 Sure enough we found a bunch of opportunities, which were mostly remnants of the good old autonomous days of that McKinsey-inspired product and tech org.
 We killed them when we could and rewrote them when we couldn’t.
 It’s not like we had anything better to do.

-Our primary objective was to keep the lights on and the heads above the water.
+Our primary objective was to keep the lights on and the heads above water.
 This was existential.
 We were determined to cut the costs or a lay off would be inevitable.

 Sidenote: a Swedish lay off is not as dramatic as it sounds.
-There are tons of safety nets in place to make sure you don’t end up sleeping in the streets in the Nordic winters.
+There are tons of safety nets in place to make sure you don’t end up sleeping in the streets during the harsh Nordic winters.
 The strong presence of unions also makes sure that companies don’t fire people out of spite.

-The lay offs didn’t happen, but that period of repeated investigative work eventually turned from a fun adventure to a routine chase-and-kill mechanical chore.
+That period of cost saving work eventually turned from a fun investigative work to a routine chase-and-kill mechanical chore.
 There was no sign of light at the end of the tunnel either.
+The company was stable at a level that it was comfortable with.

 Eventually I decided that I’ve had enough of FinOps and got a full-time position as a SRE at a global media company.
 Emil and Martin quit within a few months after me.